-Following use, survey results not only found that OR staff preferred using reusable equipment over disposable—it also determined that reusable products helped to reduce medical waste production by an average of 65%, perfectly exemplifying the benefit of reusable supplies.
+Following use, survey results not only found that OR staff preferred using reusable equipment over disposable.
+It also determined that reusable products helped to reduce medical waste production by an average of 65%.
+This study perfectly exemplifies the benefit of reusable supplies.

-Each time a medical waste service provider comes out to a practice or facility, the cost of service will be primarily based on the weight of the waste being disposed—although this isn’t the only price factor healthcare providers should consider.
+Each time a medical waste service provider comes out to a practice or facility, the cost of service will be primarily based on the weight of the waste being disposed of.
+However, this isn’t the only price factor healthcare providers should consider.

 When you produce enough medical waste, take advantage of larger storage bins.
-For the large part medical waste can be kept indefinitely, so buy-in to the “bigger is better” philosophy and invest in the large waste containers for your facilities.
+For the large part, medical waste can be kept indefinitely.
+So, buy into the “bigger is better” philosophy and invest in large waste containers for your facilities.

 4. Provide Thorough Training on Proper Waste Segregation

-As with visitors to your practice or facilities who may unknowingly toss ordinary trash into designated medical waste containers, members of a healthcare facility staff can make similar mistakes if they are not fully trained and educated on the differences between various waste types and how to properly dispose them.
+Members of a healthcare facility staff can make similar mistakes as patients if you don’t fully train and educate them.
+Staff also need to know the differences between various waste types and how to properly dispose of them.

-Typically, a practice can significantly improve their medical waste production by simply implementing an education and training program focused on proper waste segregation.
-Both these waste-reduction training programs—as well as state and federal disposal laws—demand staff follow procedures by properly separating and disposing medical waste.
+Typically, a practice can significantly improve its medical waste production by simply implementing an education and training program focused on proper waste segregation.
+Both these waste-reduction training programs—as well as state and federal disposal laws—demand staff follow procedures by properly separating and disposing of medical waste.

-Adopting this strategy also offers room to expand on the safety of your practice and facilities, as odds of exposure to bloodborne pathogens or other infectious contaminants will be greatly reduced.
+Adopting this strategy also offers room to expand on the safety of your practice and facilities.
+You will greatly reduce the odds of exposure to bloodborne pathogens or other infectious contaminants.

 5. Track Progress, Set Goals, and Make Adjustments Along the Way